usefulsensors/ai_in_a_box/README.md

 <img src="images/translate_mode.jpg" alt="translate mode" width="500"/>

+The translate mode supports the selection of languages defined in `lang_to_flores200_dict` in this [code](/state_machine.py).
+It uses non-Latin font typefaces for Chinese, Japanese, Korean and Thai languages based on this [code](/fontfile.py).
+All other selectable languages use a default Latin font.

+We describe the models used in AI in a Box [here](#model-details).

-## Connectors and buttons.
+# Connectors and buttons.

 Power to the top USB-C connector boots AI in a Box.

 <img src="images/power.jpg" alt="power" width="500"/>

 Optional HDMI display if connected before boot (some display resolutions may not work such as 800x480).
+We find this physical connection is not always reliable.

 LAN connection is needed for
 [full installation](#full-installation-from-baseline-image).